 More good stuff to know about Fairmont Orchid

-– The resort has recently implemented a resort charge of $25 per day that includes wifi service, self-parking, local and domestic long distance calls, fitness center access, and one-hour snorkel equipment rental plus great cultural activities like outrigger canoe rides and cultural hikes.
-Learn more about this fee and what’s included at this link.
+– The resort has recently implemented a daily resort fee that includes wifi service, self-parking, local and domestic long distance calls, fitness center access, and one-hour snorkel equipment rental plus great cultural activities like outrigger canoe rides and cultural hikes.